Sdbock/kmodesFlow/README.md

 The `kmodesFlow` package provides convenience functions to improve workflow with kmodes modeling.
 It allows users to easily fit multiple models, assess model fit, and examine results with automated visualizations.
+See full demo [here](https://sdbock.github.io/kmodesFlow/).

 ## Installation